 The threat vector incorporates a theft or loss of equipment used by the company, such as a smartphone or laptop.
 This may lead to malware and phishing attacks.
 A reliable cyber incident response plan for phishing attacks can prevent financial and reputational loss.

 The phishing attack incident response plan requires Computer Security Incident Response Team (CSIRT) to immediately separate valuable reports from the noise that turn user-reported emails into actionable intelligence.
-In fact, the noise is a false alarm in the SOC.

 Distributed Denial of Service Attack